Alex-Reich/castle-grimtol/readme.md

 ### Alex's Plan
 Goal: Get dressed and do all other "prepare for the day" tasks, get in car, and drive away
+Fail: Eat taco found in car.
+Jump to win: Sleep
 Items: Car key, clothes, cell phone; other everyday task objects
 Rooms:
     -Bedroom